l7mp/stunner/README.md

   application servers with your favorite [service mesh](https://istio.io), and STUNner will take care of all UDP/RTP based media.

-* **Expose a WebRTC media server on a single external UDP port.** No need for Kubernetes [hacks](https://kubernetes.io/docs/concepts/configuration/overview) like privileged pods and `hostNetwork`/`hostPort` services, just to containerize your WebRTC media plane.
-Using STUNner a typical WebRTC deployment needs only two public-facing ports, one HTTPS port for the application server and a *single* UDP port one for *all* your media.
+* **Expose a WebRTC media server on a single external UDP port.** Get rid of the Kubernetes [hacks](https://kubernetes.io/docs/concepts/configuration/overview) like privileged pods and `hostNetwork`/`hostPort` typically required to containerize your WebRTC media plane.
+Using STUNner a WebRTC deployment needs only two public-facing ports, one HTTPS port for the application server and a *single* UDP port one for *all* your media.

 * **No reliance on external services for NAT traversal.** Can't afford a decent [hosted TURN service](https://bloggeek.me/webrtc-turn) for client-side NAT traversal?
 Can't get good audio/video quality because the TURN service poses a bottleneck?
-Or just want to save on your NAT traversal service?
 STUNner can be deployed into the same cluster as the rest of your WebRTC infrastructure, and any WebRTC client can connect to it directly, without the use of *any* public STUN/TURN service apart from STUNner itself.

 * **Easily scale your WebRTC infrastructure.** Tired of manually provisioning your WebRTC media servers?
-STUNner lets you deploy your media servers into a ordinary Kubernetes pods, thus scaling your media plane up is as easy as issuing a `kubectl scale` command.
+STUNner lets you deploy your entire WebRTC infrastructure into ordinary Kubernetes pods, thus scaling your media plane up is as easy as issuing a `kubectl scale` command.
 STUNner itself can be scaled with similar ease, completely separately from the media servers.

 * **Secure perimeter defense.** No need to open thousands of UDP/TCP ports on your media server for potentially malicious access; with STUNner all media is received through a single ingress port